José Donoso

 José Manuel Donoso Yáñez (5 October 1924 – 7 December 1996), known as José Donoso, was a Chilean writer, journalist and professor.
 He lived most of his life in Chile, although he spent many years in self-imposed exile in Mexico, the United States and Spain.
-Although he had left his country in the sixties for personal reasons, after 1973 he said his exile was also a form of protest against the dictatorship of Augusto Pinochet.
-He returned to Chile in 1981 and lived there until his death.
+Although he stated that he had left Chile in the 1960s for personal reasons, after 1973 his exile was also a form of protest against the dictatorship of Augusto Pinochet.
+He returned to Chile in 1981 and lived there until his death in 1996.